 - Do you target a single country or worldwide?

 - What is the demographics of your target audience?

 - What techniques do competitors use for selling?

 B2C and B2B Strategies

-For B2C (cheap digital products/services) digital marketing and advertising work well.
+For B2C sales (less expensive digital products/services) digital marketing and advertising work well.

 Influencer marketing is a good investment, albeit long-term (takes a while working with multiple influencers on targeted campaigns).

 B2B sales can also benefit from those – but focused on inbound generation and sales calls instead.
 You can hire someone in-house who handles all international deals.